The Mayor of 44th Street

-The Mayor of 44th Street is a 1942 film directed by Alfred E. Green.
+The Mayor of 44th Street is a 1942 musical romantic comedy film directed by Alfred E. Green.
 It stars George Murphy and Anne Shirley.
 The song There's a Breeze on Lake Louise was nominated for an Academy Award in 1943.

 Plot

 George Murphy is a reformed crook who has made a success as a booking agent for big bands at supper clubs.
 Richard Barthelmess is his ex-partner who is up for parole and needs the promise of a job to get out of prison.
 George volunteers to help out and offers him a place at his agency.

 Before long, Richard has returned to his old ways and is pushing “ protection “ to the bands they represent.

 When Murphy finds out, he immediately cans the crook.

 A spree of violence ensues as the criminal gang ups the ante.
 Barthelmess turns up the pressure on Murphy and torches his best club.
 Murphy gets a gun and goes to settle the score but he’s outsmarted.

 Murphy is being beaten by Barthelmess’ gang when a crowd of ordinary citizens arrive and save the day.